sdsc/user-docs/gordon/gordon_compiling.md

 Note for vSMP users on Gordon - MPI applications intended for use on the large memory vSMP nodes should use MPICH2 instead of MVAPICH2.
 This version of MPICH2 has been specially tuned for optimal vSMP message passing performance.

-Using the PGI compilers
+Using the PGI Compilers
 -----------------------
-The PGI compilers can be loaded by executing the following commands at the Linux prompt or placing in your startup file (~/.cshrc or ~/.bashrc)
+The PGI compilers can be loaded by executing the following commands at the Linux prompt or placing them in your startup file (~/.cshrc or ~/.bashrc)

 module purge
-module load pgi mvapich2_ib
+module load gnubase pgi mvapich2_ib

 For AVX support, compile with -fast